hdmamin/recursive-descent-parser/README.md

 ```
 (This tests both previous rounds and the current round.)

+**Note on dir names:** codecrafters originally had me place my code in a dir called `app` but I ended up changing this to `lox` since I wanted to use `app` to house a streamlit app.
+If I ever want to submit this code to the course again (or if it turns out this breaks tests), I imagine I will need to change that back.
+Mostly this would consist of changing imports but there are a couple gotchas: the commands in `your_program.sh` and my hack in `lox.utils.get_interpreter`.

 ### Local Testing

 Codecrafters published all test cases in https://github.com/codecrafters-io/interpreter-tester so we can also run tests without a subscription.
 I pulled this repo and copied files into `tests`, pulling the Makefile into my project root and modifying it slightly.
 I can now run test cases like `make test_scanning_w_jlox`.